 Specific NHS Lothian functions will be managed on a pan Lothian basis as a 'hosted' service by one of the four Chief Officers in Lothian.
-The CO of a particular area will take responsibility for managing such services on a Lothian Wide basis where delegated services are delivered across the whole health and care system as a single service, subject to NHSL requesting that the service be hosted pan Lothian by one IJB.
-A group consisting of Chief Officers responsible for hospital functions delegated to the Board and the Chief Officers of the Lothian IJBs will meet periodically to ensure close working arrangements amongst a) Chief Officers and Chief Officers responsible for hospital services and b) Chief Officers responsible for the management of a hosted service on behalf of the Chief Officers of the neighbouring IJBs.
+The Chief Officer of a particular area will take responsibility for managing such services on a Lothian Wide basis where delegated services are delivered across the whole health and care system as a single service, subject to NHS Lothian requesting that the service be hosted pan Lothian by one IJB.
+A group consisting of Chief Officers responsible for hospital functions delegated to the Board and the Chief Officers of the Lothian IJBs will meet periodically to ensure close working arrangements amongst (a) Chief Officers responsible for the management of a hosted service on behalf of the Chief Officers of the Neighbouring IJBs.

-9.0 Workforce
+9 Workforce

-The Parties will provide for workforce planning and development in relation to the staff employed in the delivery of the integration functions and will develop an integrated Workforce Development Plan, in relation to teams delivering services.
+The Parties will provide for workforce planning and development in relation to the staff employed in the delivery of the Integration Functions and will develop an integrated Workforce Development Plan, in relation to teams delivering services.